Teams, tales and tips – a guide to the local game

-Debrecen is home to the country’s most successful club of the last decade, 2014 champions DVSC (‘Debreceni Vasutas Sport Club’).
+Debrecen is home to the country’s most successful club of the early 2000s, seven-time champions DVSC (‘Debreceni Vasutas Sport Club’).
 Powerbase of ruling political party Fidesz, Debrecen is the provincial showcase of football-mad prime minister Viktor Orbán’s project to build new stadiums across Hungary.

 Also part of the Hungary’s failed bid to co-host Euro 2012, Debrecen’s new arena remained an idea to be acted upon until the Fidesz government approved funding in 2010, with a view to completion for DVSC’s 110th anniversary in 2012.

 A HUF12.5 billion (€40 million) investment in a Hungarian game characterised by poor attendances and little European progress, the Nagyerdei (‘Big Forest’) Stadion replaces the former ground of the same name in a wooded sports and leisure complex near Debrecen’s famous university just north of the town centre.

 Virulently anti-Communist Fidesz chose May Day to show off the achievement of creating Hungary’s finest football stadium outside of Budapest.

 The original Nagyerdei had been opened in 1934 for Debrecen’s then main club Bocskai FC, before their Mitropa Cup game with Bologna.
 Local rivals Debreceni Vasutas remained at their long-term home of Vágóhíd utca, formerly shared with Bocskai, near the town’s main train station.